rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

     storage: 20Gi
 ```

-With the proposed `RabbitmqCluster` spec structure, users can configure and create the same `RabbitmqCluster` as the above example by providing the below manifest:
+With the proposed `RabbitmqCluster` spec structure, users can configure and create the same `RabbitmqCluster` as the above example by providing the below manifest.
+The manifest below also configures list of plug-ins and rabbitmq conf file through configMapTemplate:

 ```
 apiVersion: rabbitmq.pivotal.io/v1beta1